Teaching Kids Self-Compassion: A Relational 4-Step Framework

 This sharing is not incidental.
 It reduces shame and increases safety.
 Children are always given a choice, and they are never required to share.
 Vulnerability is modeled, and safety is maintained.
 Self-compassion grows in that space between honesty and choice.

-Why the Relational Foundation Cannot Be Skipped
+Why the Relational Foundation Matters

 Step 4 is powerful, but it does not work in isolation.